aymanzrari/aymanzrari/README.md

 ## <samp>I'm a Student in IOT & Sys.
 Mobiles !</samp>

--I'm Ayman ZRARI , 🔭 IOT & Mobiles Sys.
+I'm Ayman ZRARI , 🔭 IOT & Mobiles Sys.
 Student 👨‍🎓 .I'm dynamic, highly motivated, and passionate about IT web and mobile development also I'm a researcher of AI, BIG DATA & IOT.Moreover I'm Full Stack Web Developer.
--

 🥅 My 2020 Goals contribute more to Open Source projects.
 ⚡ Fun fact: I love to travel and play BasketBall .